Email Policy

 Email Bad File Type Checks

-• Checks attachments against a list of administratively prohibited file types.
+Checks attachments against a list of administratively prohibited file types.

-Important: You should never solely rely on your Email Service Provider to protect you from spam, fraudulent phishing scams, malware, viruses, or other malicious content, you also need to take all necessary steps and precautions to protect yourself from these nasties, although our anti-virus definitions are updated hourly, in most cases, it is near impossible to defend against 0 day (or just released) viruses and malware.
+You also must take all necessary steps and precautions to protect yourself, although our anti-virus definitions are updated hourly, in most cases, it is near impossible to defend against what is known as 0 day (just released) viruses and malware.

 Members who believe their senders are consistently being incorrectly tagged as spam, should contact support.